pachterlab/CP_2023/README.md

 ## Notebooks Directory Contents

 1) **notebooks**
-  - Quantitative distortion/Picasso analysis notebooks from which Figures were generated for each dataset used.
+  Quantitative distortion/Picasso analysis notebooks from which Figures were generated for each dataset used.

-  - Folders designate the metrics under analysis
+    - DataDownloadsAndPreprocessing: <i>Code downloaded and pre-processing data matrices</i>

+    - equidAnalysis: <i>Code for all equidistant cell analysis and visualizations</i>

+    - fig1a_b: <i>Code for Fig. 1a,b</i>

+    - fig1c_d: <i>Code for Fig. 1c,d</i>

+    - fig1e_h: <i>Code for Fig. 1e,h</i>

+    - jaccardDistort: <i>Code for Jaccard distance calculations across datasets (including Picasso embeddings)</i>

+    - picassoAnalysis: <i>All inter- and intra- distance correlation analyses for Picasso embeddings</i>

+    - suppCellRankAnalysis: <i>All analysis for (supplemental) cell type neighbor ranking analysis and MNIST analysis</i>

+    - umapTransformAnalysis: <i>Code for UMAP transformation on unseen data</i>

 2) **scripts**
   - Python scripts for Picasso algorithm and visualization functions.